SimplProgrammer/Python-Game/README.md

 Hello there.
 This is my first time using Git.
-Enjoy and I thank you for your time.
+Enjoy, and I thank you for your time.